Monthly ETF Commentary

 -

-Outlook | Ongoing tariff uncertainty and macroeconomic concerns kept markets volatile | Equal weight and specific value-, quality- & yield-based financial metrics can help in current environment with ongoing rotations.
+Outlook | Ongoing tariff uncertainty and macroeconomic concerns have kept markets volatile | Equal weight and specific value-, quality- & yield-based financial metrics can help in current environment with ongoing rotations.

 Harvest Tech Achievers Growth & Income ETF